crumbyte/noxdir/README.md

 In this example, the status bar border is disabled, and the usage progress bar is rendered using ANSI characters (█, ░) instead of emojis (🟥, 🟩).

-## ⚠️ Known Issues

-- The scan process on macOS might be slow sometimes.
-If it is an issue, consider using `--exclude` argument.

-## 🧩 Planned Features

-- [ ] Real-time filesystem event monitoring and interface updates
-- [ ] Exportable reports in various formats (JSON, CSV, HTML)

 ## 🙋 FAQ
 - **Q:** Can I use this in scripts or headless environments?
 - **A:** Not yet — it's designed for interactive use.